nogibjj/kh509_individualproject2/README.md

 - Rust programming environment: Make sure you have Rust installed on your system.

 **Dependencies**
-rusqlite: For SQLite database interaction.
+- rusqlite: For SQLite database interaction.
-csv: To work with CSV files.
+- csv: To work with CSV files.
-clap: for function operations.
+- clap: for function operations.

 To install the Rust dependencies, add them to your Cargo.toml file and run cargo build.

 **Building the Binary**
-To build the Rust binary, use the following command:

 bash cargo build --release or make release

 ### Rust Source Code